Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/README.md

 The four availability functions are briefly described hereunder.

 ### **get_mean_NDVI**
-This function calculates the mean Normalized Difference Vegetation Index (NDVI) within an area of interest that is defined for/by the PoIs provided by the user.
-The PoIs should be provided either in a vector file format or a geodataframe, ideally with a projected CRS.
+This function may calculate the mean Normalized Difference Vegetation Index (NDVI) within an area of interest that is defined for/by the PoIs provided by the user.
+In this case, the PoIs should be provided either in a vector file format or a geodataframe, ideally with a projected CRS.
+Alternatively, users may provide an OpenStreetMap query (city, village, neighbourhood etc.) for which the street network will be extracted.
+The mean NDVI values will then be computed for each of these streets.

 Additionally, users may provide a raster file with NDVI values.
 If not provided, sentinel-2-l2a data from [Planetary Computer](https://planetarycomputer.microsoft.com/) will be used to compute the NDVI raster.
 The NDVI raster which was created for the three locations of the example data is included in the following figure;

 ![NDVI raster](Plots/ndvi.png)

-Now, the mean NDVI for the designated areas can be calculated by applying the following code;
+Now, the mean NDVI for these designated areas can be calculated by applying the following code;

 ```python
 availability.get_mean_NDVI(point_of_interest=path+"AMS_example_data.gpkg",